 Our living place should make us feel ok.
-Our home should not make us feel locked-up or living inside a mess.
+Homes should not make us feel locked-up or living inside a mess.
 Our house should be a comfortable space with good illumination, ventilation and temperature.

 These things seem obvious, but the harsh reality is often different to theory.
-Many of our dwelling spaces were built in a time in which nobody had studied the impact of emotions on the inhabitants of a house.
+Many of our dwelling spaces were built in when nobody had studied the impact of emotions on the inhabitants of a house.

 Additionally, if we live in a rented place the scenario gets more complicated.

-Thanks to the current sanitary situation, we have gotten conscious about how small some of our rooms are.
-Others have noticed spots which are never reached by natural light.
+Thanks to the current sanitary situation, we are conscious about how small some of our rooms are.
+People just notice spots which never get natural light.
 Or we have seen that some constructive finishes have not aged well.
 And what about those pieces of furniture that are always in the middle of the way, or that make our visibility difficult?

 Besides these situations, our house might have transformed suddenly into a work space.
 This has maybe resulted in a disaster.